carinacunha/wallist/README.md

 Application validation was done using the React Testing Library.

-**This project was developed during the Web Developer course at Trybe.**
+**✨This project was developed during the Web Developer course at Trybe.**